**Update on works – October 2021**

-We will need to build a permanent shaft and headhouse at our site at Kings Avenue, in order to drive a tunnel boring machine to our reception site at Wimbledon.
-The site will also need to receive a tunnel boring machine from our existing substation site at New Cross.
-Excavated material would also be removed at this site.
+We are building a permanent shaft and headhouse at our site at Kings Avenue, in order to drive a tunnel boring machine to our reception site at Wimbledon.
+The site will also be receiving a tunnel boring machine from our existing substation site at New Cross.
+Excavated material will also be removed at this site.

 Our site on Kings Avenue is located at the junction of Kings Avenue and Acre Lane.

-There are points along the tunnel route where we need to build headhouses to cover the shafts.
+There are points along the tunnel route where we will be building headhouses to cover the shafts.
 Headhouses are required for ventilation and as a permanent point of access for the tunnel once it is built.
-We are seeking planning permission for these where they are not on our operational land, including at our site on Kings Avenue.
+We have secured planning permission for the headhouse from the London Borough of Lambeth.

-The submission of our planning application follows a series of public information events we held at various locations across our route earlier this year, where members of the public found out more about our works and the wider project and gave us some helpful feedback.
+The granting of our planning application follows a series of public information events we held at various locations across our route during 2018, where members of the public found out more about our works and the wider project and gave us some helpful feedback.
 This was followed by a public information event, which we held in January 2020, ahead of the construction phase starting in March 2020.

 - Dimensions: The shaft will be approximately 15m in diameter and 35m in depth.
 The headhouse will have a maximum footprint of 9.5m long by 6m wide, reaching a maximum height of 4.6m.